nategoodman1/CS480/README.md

 # CS480
-Application that sorts a list of TA's into optimal classes
+Application that sorts a list of TAs into optimal classes